gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AzureInformationProtection/Remove-AIPScannerScannedFileTypes.md

 ## DESCRIPTION
 The Remove-AIPScannerScannedFileTypes cmdlet removes file types from a list that you have already configured by using [Set-AIPScannerScannedFileTypes](./Set-AIPScannerScannedFileTypes.md).
 The list specifies which file types to scan or exclude from scanning by the Azure Information Protection scanner.

-To remove a specific file types, specify \` .\<file name extension\>\`.
+To remove a specific file type, specify `.<file name extension>`.

 When you specify this list and do not specify a data repository, the list applies to all data repositories that do not have their own list specified.

-If you try to remove an extension that doesn't exist on the list the command is ignored.
+If you try to remove an extension that doesn't exist on the list, the command is ignored.

 ## EXAMPLES